 Acknowledging, firstly, the orange colour of the old amaysim logo (and its successor), it differentiates from the colours associated with the big three telcos – Vodafone (red), Telstra (blue) and Optus (yellow).
 A good start in terms of recognition.

 The typeface of the old logo – if it was a fully-fledged typeface – was unusual for the lack of spurs in its letterforms (the bits that protrude from main strokes, like on the top-left of the lowercase m or the bottom right of the lowercase a; the Dyson logo is another example of this).
 Also unusual were the way the a and the s had distinct horizontal segments.
 That’s not to say these features were bad.
-In fact, by reducing the letterforms to basic strokes and angles, it also removed some traces of the human hand, giving the logo a suitably tech-y appearance.
+In fact, by reducing the letterforms to basic strokes and angles, the logo appeared more constructed than drawn, lending it a suitably tech-y appearance.

 The other distinctive feature, of course, was the joining of the y and the s.
 It was unexpected and worked surprisingly well, preserving the legibility of those characters.
 An overall interesting logo that, for a simple string of letters, pushed the envelope in its customisation.